Azure/aks-engine-azurestack/docs/tutorials/quickstart.md

 This example uses the more traditional method of generating raw ARM templates, which are submitted to Azure using the `az deployment group create` command.

-For this example, we will use the same information as before: the subscription id is `51ac25de-afdg-9201-d923-8d8e8e8e8e8e`, the DNS prefix is `contoso-apple-5eac6ed8` (note the manual use of a unique string suffix to better ensure uniqueness), and the location is `westus2`.
+For this example, we will use the same information as before: the subscription id is `<SUBSCRIPTION_ID>`, the DNS prefix is `contoso-apple-<GUID_2>` (note the manual use of a unique string suffix to better ensure uniqueness), and the location is `westus2`.

 We will also need to generate an SSH key.
 When creating VMs, you will need an SSH RSA key for SSH access.
 Use the following articles to create your SSH RSA Key: